dsilvaevje99/vue-page-tiles/README.md

 })
 ```

-This reactive object will be used when generating the page content as well, so make sure to create it in a component they have in common.
+An identical reactive object will be used when generating the page content as well, so if you've combined both the editor and displayed content into the same project make sure to create the reactive object somewhere both components can access it.
-Then insert the `<PageTiles />` component wherever you want the page content to be displayed, and pass the reactive object you just created as a prop called "page":
+Proceed to insert the `<PageTiles />` component wherever you want the page content to be displayed, and pass the reactive object you just created as a prop called "page":

 ```
 <PageTiles :page='page' />